NMKsas/gesture_pointer_docs/installation.md

     pip install opendr-toolkit-pose-estimation
     ```

-    In case you get a warning from `profobuf` version requirement (>=3.20), update the package to a newer version using pip,
+    In case you get a warning from `protobuf` version requirement (>=3.20), update the package to a newer version using pip,

     ```basha
     pip install protobuf==3.20